 A patent examiner is responsible for searching, examining and granting patents that are filed at the IPO.
 As such, they work to make sure that an application is patentable and can be granted.
 This differs from a patent attorney, who acts on behalf of the applicant.
 Among other duties, they are responsible for writing and filing an application and responding to search and examination reports written by a patent examiner at the IPO, with the aim of getting the best possible patent granted for their client.

-I am a second year student and have a year in industry as part of my course.
 Do the Intellectual Property Office offer internships or industrial placements at all?

 We have offered summer internships in the past to provide technical assistance to patent examiners.
 This involved reading a patent application prior to the patent examiner and writing a technical summary of the application including any problem overcome by the invention.
 Any future internships will be advertised on the Civil Service Jobs website.